 passing away, and also its lusts; but the one who does the will of God lives

-people in the world actually believed in God, they would join a Church and
+people actually believed in God, they would join the Church and

 no longer entangle themselves in the affairs of everyday life.